SkylineCommunications/dataminer-docs/connector-help/connector_help/Snell_Wilcox_RollCall_Logserver.md

 ### Configuration Page

 On this page, you can configure the units present in the log entries.
-The driver will then search for these, and if they are present, the corresponding parameters will have the configured units.
+The connector will then search for these, and if they are present, the corresponding parameters will have the configured units.

 It is also possible to discard parameters from the log entries.
 To improve performance, it is advised to discard unused parameters in large systems.
 Discarding the "TIME" parameter, for example, can result in a large performance increase.

 ## Note

-Be careful when enabling this driver on elements for large log servers: this could cause a large number of messages to be sent to DataMiner (especially during element startup; this can even go up to over half a million messages).
+Be careful when enabling this connector on elements for large log servers: this could cause a large number of messages to be sent to DataMiner (especially during element startup; this can even go up to over half a million messages).
 This can lead to increased memory usage and slow behavior of the DataMiner system.
 A correct configuration of the **Parameters to Discard Table** is essential to avoid this.